akarpov89/MicroFlow/README.md

 The new instance of the `TImplementation` will be created each time it's needed to pass the service to the activity constructor.

-**NOTE** Current implementation allows to register only service implementation types having a default constructor.
+> Current implementation allows to register only service implementation types having a default constructor.

 ##### Logging